Our use of Cookies

 Native to: Eastern North America

-Impact: introduced to around 25 countries worldwide where it feeds day and night on a wide range of prey, including other amphibians, fish, small mammals and birds.
+Impact: Introduced to around 25 countries worldwide where it feeds day and night on a wide range of prey, including other amphibians, fish, small mammals and birds.
 May carry the chitrid fungus Batrachochytrium dendrobatidis, and can spread the disease chytridiomycosis to native amphibians.

-GB status: not yet widely established but there have been a few records of American bullfrog populations in GB since 1996.
+GB status: Not yet widely established but there have been a few records of American bullfrog populations in GB since 1996.
+View a map of Lithobates catesbeianus records | NBN Atlas.

-Record suspected sightings (external link).
+Record suspected sightings | iRecord.

 Image: GB NNSS